5 Tips for Running Virtual Strata Council Meetings

-To support the continued management and maintenance of your community, virtual Strata Council and Annual General Meetings (AGMs) have quickly become standard.
-If you’re feeling a bit underprepared for this move to online, don’t worry...we got you covered!
+To support the continued management and maintenance of your community, virtual Strata Councils and Annual General Meetings (AGMs) have quickly become standard.
+If you’re feeling a bit underprepared for this move online, don’t worry...we got you covered!
 We’ve put together a few simple tips to help you and your fellow Council Members feel more comfortable and ace your next virtual Strata Council meeting.

 5 tips for running virtual Strata Council meetings